npodrascanin9/Mini_E-commerce/README.md

 - **TypeScript** – strongly typed language for building scalable frontend logic

 ### UI Preview
+- The UI provides a clean interface for managing categories and products, with support for CRUD operations, Excel export, and nested Articles management.

 #### Product Categories
 The **Product Categories** route supports full CRUD operations: